ieaglle/BrysonNet/readme.txt

-I've just started to learn neural networks and "BrysonNet" is my first attempt to create them using C#.
+I've just started to learn neural networks and "BrysonNet" is my first attempt to implement them using C#.

 In the future I'd like to create some handwritten/typed text recognition and image processing using this project.